Framestore: Acquisition by CIH

 In November 2016, Framestore agreed to let the Shanghai-based Cultural Investment Holdings Co acquire 75% of it for £112.50 million.
 The company worked on projects such as Fantastic Beasts and Where to Find Them, Beauty and the Beast, and Paddington 2.
-In April 2017, Framestore opened a third US location, in Chicago, Illinois.
+In April 2017, Framestore announced that they had opened a third US location, in Chicago, Illinois.

 The company also worked on the 2017 film Darkest Hour directed by Joe Wright, working out of the Montreal facility of Framestore to create historically accurate backdrops for 85 shots in the film, including battle scenes.

 The team created around 300 shots for the 2017 film Blade Runner 2049, with Framestore winning a special visual effects award at the 2018 British Academy Film Awards.
 They have also worked on Black Mirror, creating props such as the 60s-style spaceship in the premiere of the fourth season.

+In November 2020, Framestore announced that they have acquired Deluxe's former creative assets including Method Studios and Company 3 to expand their VFX and post-production landscapes.

 Reception

 Framestore has been awarded two Scientific and Technical Academy Awards, and 14 Primetime Emmys.
-In 2008, Framestore won their first Oscar for Best Visual Effects for the film The Golden Compass; they also won the BAFTA Award for that film the same year.
-Framestore was also nominated for Oscars in 2009 (The Dark Knight) and again in 2010 (Harry Potter and the Deathly Hallows – Part 1).
+In 2008, Framestore won their first Academy Award for Best Visual Effects for the film The Golden Compass; they also won the BAFTA Award for that film the same year.
+Framestore was also nominated for Academy Awards in 2009 (The Dark Knight) and again in 2010 (Harry Potter and the Deathly Hallows – Part 1).

 Tim Webber was the VFX supervisor on Gravity (2013), and the techniques involved in the film realised by Webber and the Framestore team took three years to complete.
-The team won the best visual effects awards BAFTA Award for Best Special Visual Effects at the 67th British Academy Film Awards, and the Academy Award for Best Visual Effects award at the 86th Academy Awards.
+The team won the Best Visual Effects awards BAFTA Award for Best Special Visual Effects at the 67th British Academy Film Awards, and the Academy Award for Best Visual Effects award at the 86th Academy Awards.